From Messy Draft to Publishable Text in 5 Minutes

 • Problem: First drafts are often unclear, uneven, and hard to publish as-is.

-• What we tested: A 3-tool workflow for cleanup, readability, and final verification.
+• Approach: A fast 3-tool recipe for cleanup, readability check, and final comparison.

-• Use this now: Follow the 5-minute flow and reuse it for every draft.
+• Use this now: Follow the 5-minute flow when you need a usable revision quickly.

 A lot of writing friction comes from trying to fix everything at once.